RPD09/Battleship-game/README.md

 ## Credits
 The UI was created with [Krypton](https://github.com/ComponentFactory/Krypton).
-This project was created in collaboration with [DreamOutLoud365](https://github.com/DreamOutLoud365), although the developer is currently the only one updating it.
+This project was created in collaboration with [DreamOutLoud365](https://github.com/DreamOutLoud365), although I am currently the only one updating it.

 ## Video (Outdated - recorded when there was many bugs, now its way better)
 To see a video of the game in action, click [here](https://user-images.githubusercontent.com/66210711/195928002-e63e497b-bd03-48ca-9598-fb64162b11b8.mp4).